elclanrs/jq-idealforms-old/README.md

 * * *
 # Updates:

-* Added headings and separators.
+* Added separators and headings with descriptions.
 Check out demo.
 * Localization.
 Translate Ideal Forms into any language.
 * **HOT** New `addFields` method to add fields **dynamically**.
 * Added `extension` filter that works with the new custom `file` input.